 - International scholars must check-in with the Davis International Center.

-- Send an photo of yourself to the Department Manager for posting to the People section of the website.
+- Send an photo of yourself to the Senior Manager for posting to the People section of the website.

 - Complete lab safety training with Environmental Health & Safety.
 Please consult with your lab manager about the training required in addition to the laboratory safety training course.